groupdocs/groupdocs-blog-content/Groupdocs.Blog/2012-03-27-how-to-use-groupdocs-online-signature-app-to-sign-document/index.md

 url: /2012/03/27/how-to-use-groupdocs-online-signature-app-to-sign-document/
 author: 'Derek Hyland'
 summary: ''
-tags: ['GroupDocs Signature', 'online document signing', 'online signature', 'online signature service', 'sign documents online', 'zArchive']
+tags: ['online document signing', 'online signature', 'online signature service', 'sign documents online', 'zArchive']
+categories: ['GroupDocs.Signature Product Family']
 ---

 In one of our previous articles we discussed [how a typical online signature service works](https://blog.groupdocs.com/what-you-expect-from-online-signature-service) and took a brief look at GroupDocs' [online signature app](http://groupdocs.com/apps/signature).
 Today we'll see how this application helps you to sign a document online step by step.
 This article doesn't cover all the features of the app, just the basics you need to know to sign a document online. **Please Note:** to start using GroupDocs' online signature service, you need to [register with us](http://groupdocs.com/purchase/cloud-app-pricing) first.
 But don't worry: we provide a free 14 days trial so that you can test the apps' features before buying it.